burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Templates Miscellaneous

 The general template must be declared before any partial or complete specialization.
-Each instantiated class template specialization has its copy of any static members.
+Each instantiated class template specialization has a copy of any static members.
 You may explicitly specialize static members.

 In a function template specialization, a template argument is optional if the compiler can deduce it from the type of the function arguments.